AnnonymousBanda/ChainReaction/README.md

     -   Inner cells: Capacity of 4 orbs.
 -   When a cell reaches its capacity, it "explodes," sending orbs to adjacent cells, potentially triggering a chain reaction.

+### Backtracking Algorithm

+The game logic leverages **Backtracking** to simplify the code by managing and exploring the game state efficiently.
+The backtracking approach allows the game to calculate the possible moves, simulate chain reactions, and backtrack when necessary to find the optimal state.
+This helps reduce the complexity of the game logic, making it easier to manage game state transitions and ensuring the game operates smoothly.

 ---

 ## Gameplay